HimavarshaVS/POS/README.md

 * When docker-compose up completes, the app should be accessible at http://127.0.0.1:8085

 # Project organization
-* Application-wide settings are stored in config.py at the root of the repository.
-These items are accessible on the config dictionary property of the app object.
+* Database configurations are set in .env at the root of the repository.
 * The directory /app contains the API application
 * URL mapping is managed in /app/routers/__init__.py
 * Functionality is organized in packages.
 Example: /app/routers/menu